Symmetry of symplectic derivation Lie algebras of free Lie algebras: Introduction and statement of the main result

-{\it Acknowledgement}\ The authors would like to thank Naoya Enomoto for informing us that Proposition 3.3 was already proved by Zhuravlev in \cite{z}.
+{\it Acknowledgement}\ The authors would like to thank Naoya Enomoto for informing them that Proposition 3.3 was already proved by Zhuravlev in \cite{z}.
 He points out that, our main theorem also follows from this by applying Pieri's formula on the middle term of the exact sequence \eqref{eq:ses} below.
+Also, the authors would like to thank the referee for his/her careful reading and giving helpful comments to this paper.
+The authors were partially supported by KAKENHI (No.~24740040, No.~24740035, and 15H03618), Japan Society for the Promotion of Science, Japan.